aascedu/HPCj/README.md

 If you are **not a contributor**, ignore this part.
 In order to contribute to this repository, one must follow rules which are :
   - Changes must be submitted in a pull request (main branch is protected anyways).
-  - The branch naming must be reflect briefly the changes made.
+  - The branch naming must reflect briefly the changes made.
   - Branches must be deleted after the pull request has been merged and the branch is not used anymore.
   - There is no peer review needed to merge however we should aim to have someone else read or work before publishing it.
 This is intended to not block the flow of trivial pull requests.
   - Commits must be concise, clear and relevant.
 No emojis, 80 chars max except for trivial commits, we are not robots.